 The Market Is Constantly Changing

 Now, of course, just about everyone knows that a tablet is, among other things, an electronic device.
 But even since 2010, it has evolved.
 There are now IOS, Windows and Android tablets.
-They come in varying weights, sizes and colors with different processors, speeds, storage capacities, and screen resolutions.
-Now when you search or shop for a tablet, you have to be specific with your search language in order not to waste time reviewing pages and pages of unhelpful information.
+They come in varying weights, sizes, and colors with different processors, speeds, storage capacities, screen resolutions, and capabilities.
+If you search or shop for a tablet now, you have to use specific terms in order to find exactly what you’re looking for.

 The Competition Changes